yannickjemmely/Mida/README.md

 <br><br>

 ## Installation
-To get started just use the command below in your terminal.
+To get started use the command below in your terminal, the installer will pop up and create an empty Mida project.
 ```console
 npm init mida
 ```